What’s a Juxtafacet Cyst?

 The initial diagnosis of a juxtafacet cyst includes a brief clinical presentation and pain patterns of patients.
 With increased lordosis of the spine and under weight-bearing circumstances, particularly when standing, the detection rate of JFC increases.
 Neurosurgeons perform further tests to confirm the diagnosis, which includes the following (Song, Musleh, Christie, & Fessler, 2006):

 - Magnetic resonance imaging (MRI): This acts as the first imaging modality of choice to diagnose this condition.
 This test uses a combination of large magnets, radio frequencies, and a computer to produce detailed images of soft tissues and bones.

-- X-rays: X-ray uses electromagnetic energy beams (X-rays) to produce images of bones and provides an overall assessment of the bone anatomy and alignment of the vertebral column with any kind of abnormalities like spinal dislocation or slippage (also known as spondylolisthesis), kyphosis, scoliosis, etc.
+- X-rays: X-ray uses electromagnetic energy beams (X-rays) to produce images of bones and provides an overall assessment of the bone anatomy and alignment of the vertebral column with any kind of abnormalities such as spinal dislocation or slippage (also known as spondylolisthesis), kyphosis, scoliosis, etc.

 - Computerized tomography (CT) scan: Using computer scans helps to produce images of bones and soft tissues to detect problems related to the bones.
 This can help find calcified cystic lesions adjacent to a facet joint with or without the presence of gas.